TotallyInformation/uib-template-test/README.md

 You should not include any runtime libraries in `package.json` as they will be ignored by uibuilder.
 Instead, use the "Libraries" tab in the uibuilder node to add any runtime libraries that you need.

+## UI

+The HTML shows up a title and sub-title.
+Then there are 3 "cards" using the semantic `article` element.

+* Card 1 - A simple card with a title and text.
+* Card 2 - A card with +/- buttons and an output element.
+This is a simple counter.
+The updated counter value is also sent back to Node-RED (see `index.mjs`).
+Rapid clicks update the value but only the last value is sent back to Node-RED.
+* Card 3 - A card with a text input and a button.
+The text is sent back to Node-RED when the button is clicked.
+This uses an HTML form so all data in the form is automatically sent back to Node-RED when the buttton is clicked.
+Make sure to set a debug node in your flow to show the whole message object to see all the data.

+You can send a message to the uibuilder node in Node-RED.
+The `msg.payload` text will be shown beneath the cards.

 ## Folder Structure

 * The root folder contains the `package.json`, `README.md`, and LICENSE files.
 It can contain other files as needed.